OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-17.md

 “As the Lord your God lives,
 I have no food, only a handful of flour in the bowl and a little oil in the jar.
 And behold, I am gathering a few sticks so that I may go in and prepare it for me and my son,
-so that we may eat it and die.”
+so that we may eat it and then die.”

 ## 1 Kings 17:13